Ignimbrite: Mineralogy

 The mineralogy of an ignimbrite is controlled primarily by the chemistry of the source magma.

 The typical range of phenocrysts in ignimbrites are biotite, quartz, sanidine or other alkali feldspar, occasionally hornblende, rarely pyroxene and in the case of phonolite tuffs, the feldspathoid minerals such as nepheline and leucite.

 Commonly in most felsic ignimbrites the quartz polymorphs cristobalite and tridymite are usually found within the welded tuffs and breccias.
 In the majority of cases, it appears that these high-temperature polymorphs of quartz occurred post-eruption as part of an autogenic post-eruptive alteration in some metastable form.
 Thus although tridymite and cristobalite are common minerals in ignimbrites, they may not be primary magmatic minerals.

 Geochemistry

-Most ignimbrites are silicic, with generally over 65% SiO_{2}.
+Most ignimbrites are silicic, with generally over 65% SiO_{2} but this can vary per sample.
 The chemistry of the ignimbrites, like all felsic rocks, and the resultant mineralogy of phenocryst populations within them, is related mostly to the varying contents of sodium, potassium, calcium, the lesser amounts of iron and magnesium.

 Some rare ignimbrites are andesitic, and may even be formed from volatile saturated basalt, where the ignimbrite would have the geochemistry of a normal basalt.

+An example of an ignimbrite with a varying composition is the Pleistocene aged Diliman Tuff.
+It is a basaltic trachyandesitic to trachydacitic with a composition of 54 to 65 wt.% SiO_{2} in a single fragment of pumice from the tuff.